IN THE CHARTS

 BIOGRAPHY

-Prepare for a blast of Cossack Viking folk rock from Svjata Vatra, led by
+Prepare for a blast of Cossack Viking folk rock from Svjata Vatra, led by trombonist Ruslan Trochynskyi.

-shared musical roots in 22 European countries, and in Canada, USA, Kazakhstan.
+Since 2006, they've been making people dance and breaking down walls by demonstrating shared musical roots in 22 European countries, and in Canada, USA, Kazakhstan.

-From performing on Viking ships to shows at Colours of Ostrava, FelSziget, Positivus, Urkult, London International Festival of Exploratory Music, Kaustinen, Haapavesi, Nomad Way, The Spirit of Tengri, Volxsfest, and Viljandi Folk Festivals – Svjata Vatra are gaining momentum.
+From performing on Viking ships to shows at Colours of Ostrava, FelSziget, Positivus, Urkult, London International Festival of Exploratory Music, Kaustinen, Haapavesi, Nomad Way, The Spirit of Tengri, Volksfest, and Viljandi Folk Festivals – Svjata Vatra are gaining momentum.

 They've picked up critical acclaim along the way.

-“Kalyna” was awarded ‘Best folk song in Estonia in 2009.
+"Kalyna" was awarded 'Best Folk Song in Estonia' in 2009.

-The band are also alumni of several showcase festivals, including Budapest Ritmo 2016 (the
+The band are also alumni of several showcase festivals, including Budapest Ritmo 2016 (the showcase festival from WOMEX partners Hangveto), Tallinn Music Week (6 times), Eurosonic, and the 2018 Folk Alliance International in Kansas City, USA.

 They've proven time and again that they can get any audience in a festive mood.